1. Adoption Panel Purpose and Function

 The recommendations must be unconditional and cannot be 'in principle'.

-The adoption agency must decide whether the prospective adopter is suitable to adopt a child within four months of the date on which the agency received the prospective adopter's notification that they wished to proceed with the assessment process.
+The adoption agency must decide whether the prospective adopter is suitable to adopt a child within six months of the date on which the agency received their Registration of Interest or within four months of the date on which the agency received prospective adopter's notification that they wished to proceed with Stage 2 of the assessment process.

 Adoption Panels make a recommendation on whether a child is suitable to be placed for adoption (where the parents consent and there will be no Placement Order application) within two months of the Looked After Review where adoption was identified as the child's identified Permanence Plan.